parthanium/xkcd/README.md

 A Python 3.3 script to download xkcd comics.

 <h2>Introduction:</h2>
 xkcd Downloader is a very simple Python script I developed to kill time.
-Built on Python 3.3 it only depends on one module i.e. <code>urllib</code>, which too is a standard Python installation module.
+Built on Python 3.3 it only depends on standard Python installation modules i.e. <code>urllib</code> and <code>os</code>
 <h2>Download and Run:</h2>
 <ul>
 <li>Download this repository and extract it.</li>